SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - hspace(number) Sets the hspace attribute of the img tag
 - style(String) Adds inline CSS declarations to the img tag
 - src(String) Populates the src attribute of the img tag
+- loading(String) Sets the loading attribute of the img tag

 ## ~image_slider
 Image slider